cusoiv/PopCoGenomeS/README.md

 # Usage

 This pipeline is suitable with isolate genomes with N50>50K.
 We provide a workflow consisting of two modules, which allows the user to start from a folder of genomes (in fasta format) to a list of identified genome-wide sweeps.
 We provide an example folder and an example output folder for you to test and run the pipeline.

 Part 1: Estimation of the recombined fractions and vertically inherited fractions of pairwise genomes & Clustering genomes into (mostly) vertically inherited genome clusters.

 This part is in /src/PopCOGenomeS_part_1.
 The file to run is PopCOGenomeS.sh.
 Please follow the instructions to edit the config.sh file as requested.
+Depending on the number of cores assigned, the run time of the genomes in the example folder will vary.
+But it should take around 1hr to run on a single core machine.

 Part 2: Identifying microbial populations as genome-wide selective sweeps.

 This part is in /src/PopCOGenomeS_part_2.
 Please follow the instructions to edit the phybreak_config.sh file as requested.
+This should take less than 30 mins for the example dataset.